Nylonkong

 According to Index of Economic Freedom, Hong Kong has had the highest degree of economic freedom in the world since the inception of the Index in 1995 until 2019.

 Nylonkong, a contraction of New York–London–Hong Kong, is a neologism coined to link New York City, London, and Hong Kong as the ecumenopolis of the Americas, Euro-Africa, and Asia-Pacific that first appeared in the magazine Time in 2008.
 The article suggests that the cities share similarities, especially in being globalised financial and cultural centres, and are the most remarkable cities in the 21st century.

 History

 Nylonkong first appeared in Time article "A Tale of Three Cities" in 2008.

 According to Time, these cities share similarities in cultural and economic establishments.
 They are influential in cultural industries, including art auctions, films, and pop songs.
 In addition, the cities are top international financial centres located in different time zones.
 Time further described the cities as the three most remarkable international cities in the 21st century, and one could better understand the world through understanding Nylonkong.
-The Financial Development Index ranks Hong Kong, the USA, and the UK first, second and third, respectively.